aimms/how-to/Articles/536/536-name-binds-to.rst

 =================================================

 When creating a diet, care is taken to adhere to limits on selected ingredients.
-The actual selection of ingredients depends on the person.
+The actual selection of ingredients that is important to a person depends on the person.
 For instance, some people need restrictions on salt and some people need restrictions on refined sugar.
 And so on.
 Also, the availability of products, and their fractions of these ingredients, varies over time and location.